jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 In addition to the controllers:

-- You need to have a bluetooth dongle or built-in bluetooth adapter.
-For the second method you might need two depending on your usecase.
+- You need to have at least one bluetooth dongle or built-in bluetooth adapter.
 - You will need to have a Wii Sensor Bar or an 3rd party alternative.

 #### Steam Deck Tips: